Rubansendhur/Medathon2k26/README.md

-# PhysioTracker v3 — Multi-Person Edition
+PhysioTracker v3 - Multi-Person Edition

-AI-Powered Contactless Human Motion Analysis · Physiotherapy & Sports Medicine

----

-## What's New in This Version

-### Multi-Person Tracking (Fixed)
+AI-powered contactless human motion analysis for physiotherapy and sports medicine.

+Project Overview
+PhysioTracker is a real-time monitoring platform that combines phone IMU signals, BLE RSSI estimates, and room-level wireless sensing to understand movement activity, fall risk, and approximate location of people in a room.

+It is designed for:

+Physiotherapy progress monitoring
+Rehab session observation
+Sports movement tracking
+Safety-oriented fall-risk alerts in shared spaces
+Core capabilities:

+Multi-person live tracking
+Per-person activity classification
+Fall-risk detection with temporal confirmation Real-time dashboard and websocket stream
+API-first backend for mobile and web integration
+Why the /phone route is important
+The /phone page is the entry point that turns each mobile device into an active sensing node for one person.

+Why this matters:

+Device identity: each phone gets a stable device_id, so the backend can keep person data separated Person mapping: in multi-person scenarios, one phone corresponds to one tracked person slot Sensor stream source: IMU samples and BLE scan values are sent from this route to /api/imu Real + simulated testing: it supports both live motion data and simulation mode for demos or development Data quality: reliable, continuous input from /phone is what enables stable activity labels, cadence, and fall-risk logic Without /phone, the system cannot provide robust per-person tracking; it would only have room-level inference signals, which are less precise for individual monitoring.

+What is improved in v3
+Multi-person tracking (fixed)
-- Each phone that opens `/phone` and sends data is tracked as a **separate person**
-- Each phone gets a stable unique Device ID stored in its browser (localStorage)
-- You can also type a custom name like `phone_alice` or `phone_bob`
-- Up to 10 simultaneous phones supported
+Each phone that opens /phone and sends data is tracked as a separate person Each phone gets a stable unique device ID stored in browser local storage You can also type a custom name like phone_alice or phone_bob Up to 10 simultaneous phones are supported
-- The dashboard shows **per-person activity, fall risk, cadence, and room position**
+Dashboard shows per-person activity, fall risk, cadence, and room position False fall detection reduced

-### False Fall Detection Fixed
-- Old behaviour: a single noisy IMU sample could trigger "FALL RISK"
-- New behaviour: fall detection requires **3 consecutive qualifying frames** (hysteresis)
-  - Both `jerk > 0.55` AND `accel_rms > 1.6` must be true for ~0.3 s before alerting
-  - Counter decays when readings return to normal — no sticky false alarms

-### Simulated Bluetooth for Position Estimation
-- The phone page now simulates **5 BLE beacon RSSI values** (room corners + centre)
-- These are sent alongside IMU data to the backend
-- Backend uses a **log-distance RSSI model + weighted centroid trilateration** to estimate each person's position in the room
-- The radar/room canvas now shows each person at their estimated position with their device name and activity label

-### Dashboard Improvements
+Previous behavior: a single noisy IMU sample could trigger a fall alert Current behavior: fall detection requires 3 consecutive qualifying frames (hysteresis) Both jerk > 0.55 and accel_rms > 1.6 must stay true for about 0.3 seconds before alerting Counter decays when readings normalize to avoid sticky false alarms BLE-based position estimation added
+The /phone page can simulate 5 BLE beacon RSSI values (room corners plus center) BLE values are transmitted with IMU data to backend Backend applies log-distance RSSI modeling and weighted centroid trilateration Radar and room canvas show each person with estimated position, name, and activity label Dashboard upgrades
-- **Persons card**: shows a mini-card per connected phone with activity, fall risk, accel, jerk, cadence
-- **Phone Streams card**: lists all live devices with current activity and fall risk
+Persons card: mini-card for each connected phone with activity, fall risk, accel, jerk, cadence Phone streams card: all live devices with current activity and fall risk Room canvas: unique color and labels per person, with clear fall warning marker Radar canvas: per-person dots, activity labels, and fall-risk highlighting
-- **Room canvas**: each person has their own colour, name label, and activity label; fall risk triggers a red `⚠ FALL` annotation
-- **Radar canvas**: colour-coded dots per person, activity label under each dot, red ring for fall risk

----

 ## Quick Start